phoebeelimdink/HTAdemo/_application-guidelines/change-of-hotel-name.md

 4. Processing of the application will take a minimum of two weeks following fourteen (14) days from the date when the e-notice is published on the HLB website.

 5. You will be informed via SMS and/or e-mail if your application has been approved.
-Payment can then be made online via the [LicenceOne Portal](https://licence1.business.gov.sg){:target="_blank"}.
-Fees for the Certificate of Registration must be paid via the LicenceOne Portal before the Certificate can be issued.
+Payment can then be made online via [GoBusiness Licensing](https://licence1.business.gov.sg){:target="_blank"}.
+Fees for the Certificate of Registration must be paid via the GoBusiness Licensing Portal before the Certificate can be issued.
 If the payment is not made within one month, the application will lapse and the applicant will need to submit a new application.

-6. After payment has been made, you will receive a print notification to print the Certificate and Licence via LicenceOne (note: the Hotel-Keeper's Licence is re-issued as it bears the hotel name).
+6. After payment has been made, you will receive a print notification to print the Certificate and Licence via GoBusiness Licensing (note: the Hotel-Keeper's Licence is re-issued as it bears the hotel name).
 The step-by-step guide to guide you through the printing of the Certificate and Licence can be found [here](/files/resources/guides/guide-printing-certificate-licence.pdf).

 7. The Hotels Licensing Board reserves the right to prescribe additional conditions or waive existing conditions for any application for a Certificate of Registration and/or a Hotel-keeper's Licence.